 - ਮਾਇਆ ਮੋਹਿਆ ਟੇਢਉ ਜਾਤ ॥੧॥:||1|| (A person) enticed by Maya, takes the crooked (wrong) path. ||1|| (sggs 892).

 As indicated in the foregoing verse, this crookedness arises in us on account of falsehood or Haumai.
-False ego-sense (Haumai) exhibits faults such as lust, anger, greed, etc., which give rise to crookedness.
-The problem with the Haumai is that it cannot coexist with Naam (Wisdom, Truth, Virtues…).
+False ego-sense (Haumai) exhibits faults such as lust, anger, greed, etc. which give rise to vices and crookedness.
+The problem with the Haumai is that it cannot coexist with Naam (Wisdom / Virtues).

-The Gurbani tells us that without eradicating mind’s Haumai or falsehood, we cannot become the Gurmukh (the person who lives by the Gurmat (Wisdom, Upadesh or Way of the SGGS).
+The Gurbani tells us that without eradicating mind’s Haumai or falsehood, we cannot become Enlightened (Gurmukh mindset).

 - ਰੇ ਮਨ ਡੀਗਿ ਨ ਡੋਲੀਐ ਸੀਧੈ ਮਾਰਗਿ ਧਾਉ ॥ ਪਾਛੈ ਬਾਘੁ ਡਰਾਵਣੋ ਆਗੈ ਅਗਨਿ ਤਲਾਉ ॥ : O my mind!
 Don’t wander on the crooked path (of Bikaar: lust, anger, greed, etc.); take the Straight Path (i.e, the Path of Truth, Wisdom, Virtues).
 (Instead, if you Wander on the path of crookednes…) behind is the tiger (i.e., tiger of Bikaar within that destroys divine life – ਆਤਮਕ ਮੌਤ), and ahead is the pool of fire (i., fire of desires, Trishanaa…). (sggs 1410).